ProfessorKazarinoff/jupyterhub-engr101/docs/docs/add_users.md

 Point a web browser at our domain and log into JupyterHub as our non-root sudo user ```peter```.
 Use the password we set for ```peter``` on the server.

-The JupyterHub login screen looks something should look like:
+The JupyterHub login screen is shown below:

 ![JupyterHub PAM Login](images/jupyterhub_pam_spawner_login.png)